Today I have a historical mystery for you, based on my novel research, with a few questions and clues to help solve it.

 Topics off the beaten track intrigue me, and a new novel, Black Mountain, fits the bill for its location as well as the story.
 Here’s why I enjoyed it:

-• It took place mainly in rural Wales (not London, Paris, Rome…)
+It took place mainly in rural Wales (not London, Paris, Rome…)

-• Set in the early phase of the Reformation in England, it focused not on Henry VIII or his court, but on how King Henry’s Reformation affected the lives of common people
+Set in the early phase of the Reformation in England, it focused not on Henry VIII or his court, but on how King Henry’s Reformation affected the lives of common people

-• The protagonist was a witch
+The protagonist was a witch

-• The suspense propelled me
+The suspense propelled me

-• The characters are well-drawn and unique
+The characters are well-drawn and unique

 The author, Leanne Hardy, was kind enough to answer a few questions about her story, and my interview with her follows.

 Black Mountain is the third book in your Glastonbury Grail series.
 Does this novel work well as a stand-alone, or do you recommend reading Glastonbury Tor and Honddu Vale first?
+Leanne Hardy: Readers of the first two books will enjoy becoming reacquainted with old friends, but Black Mountain works fine even if you jump in here.

+What led you to sixteenth-century Wales as the main setting for this novel?
 LH: It started with visiting the museum at Glastonbury Abbey in Somerset, England, and learning about the dramatic events surrounding the closure of the abbey in 1539 under King Henry VIII.
 That became the setting for Glastonbury Tor.
 At the end of that book my main character, Colin, returns to his home in Wales, and the other books follow from there.

+Major changes were going on in the world during the era of this novel.
+How did these changes impact the lives of peasants, nobles, and clergy in your story?
 LH: You’re right; the changes were revolutionary.
 Most of the books I have seen set at this time concern themselves with events at court, including Henry’s multiple marriages.
 (Wolf Hall, The Other Boleyn Girl, etc) I was more interested in ordinary people.

-This is the time of the early English Reformation, and the lines between Catholic and Protestant were not yet clearly drawn.
+This is thetime of the early English Reformation, and the lines between Catholic and Protestant were not yet clearly drawn.
 Good people on both sides sincerely sought God; corrupt people on both sides took advantage of unrest for personal gain—not the least of which was Henry himself, who was more interested in justifying his divorce of Queen Katherine, who had failed to give him a son, than he was in biblical doctrine.

 Henry closed down all the monasteries and appropriated their wealth for the crown, more accurately, he squandered it to win friends.
 Those monasteries ran the soup kitchens and travelers’ lodgings of the time.
 And now they were gone.